turingschool/curriculum/source/projects/scribblr.markdown

 Now the form saves automatically, but when the user clicks "save," it's saved one more time, the normal POST way, and the user is taken to the target page.

+### Refactor

-So, with that change, here's our entire block of code as it stands:
+Let's move all the variable assignments to the top of the `onready` block.
+With that change, here's our entire block of code as it stands:

 ```js
 $(function() {